message/iata/DE.md

 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with a positive COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test result issued at least 28 days and at most 6 months before arrival.
 They must have not been in Botswana, China (People's Rep.), Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe in the past 10 days;
 - passengers with a COVID-19 vaccination certificate if they in the past 10 days have not been in Botswana, China (People's Rep.), Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe.
 The certificate must show that they were fully vaccinated at least 14 days before departure and must be in in English, French, German, Italian or Spanish.
-Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty);
+Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty).
-- passengers with a COVID-19 vaccination certificate if they in the past 10 days have not been in Botswana, China (People's Rep.), Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe.
-The certificate must show that they received the first vaccine dose of AstraZeneca (Vaxzevria), Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty), and must be in in English, French, German, Italian or Spanish.
-They must also have a positive COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test taken at least 28 days and at most 6 months before arrival.
 4. Passengers arriving from a high risk area or an area of variant of concern must register before departure at <a href="https://www.einreiseanmeldung.de">https://www.einreiseanmeldung.de</a> .
 The list of countries can be found at <a href="https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html">https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html</a>
 5. Airline crew arriving from an area of variant of concern must register before departure at <a href="https://www.einreiseanmeldung.de">https://www.einreiseanmeldung.de</a> .
 6. Passengers could be subject to quarantine for 10 or 14 days.
 Details can be found at <a href="https://www.bundesgesundheitsministerium.de/en/service/gesetze-und-verordnungen/guv-19-lp/coronavirus-einreiseverordnung.html">https://www.bundesgesundheitsministerium.de/en/service/gesetze-und-verordnungen/guv-19-lp/coronavirus-einreiseverordnung.html</a>